Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle: Abstract

 \section{Abstract}

-Let $L$ be a line bundle over a compact complex manifold $X$ (possibly non-Kähler) and denote by $h_{L}$ and $h_{X}$ fixed Hermitian metrics on $L$ and $TX,$ respectively.
-We generalize the asymptotics for the induced Quillen metric on the determinant line associated to a higher tensor power of $L$ to the non-Kähler setting.
-In the case when $L$ is ample we also obtain the leading asymptotics for the Ray-Singer analytic torsion of a (possbly non-positively curved) metric on $L,$ without assuming $h_{X}$ is Kähler.
-The key point of the proofs is to relate the asymptotics of the torsions above to {}``tunneling'', i.e. to the distribution of the exponentially small eigenvalues of the correponding Dolbeault-Kodaira Laplacians.
-The proof thus avoids the use of the exact (i.e. non-asymptotic) deep results of Bismut-Gillet-Soulé for the Quillen metric, which are only known to hold under the assumption that $h_{X}$ be Kähler.
-Accordingly the proofs are comparatively simple also in the Kähler case.
+Let $L$ be a line bundle over a compact complex manifold $X$ and denote by $h_{L}$ and $h_{X}$ fixed Hermitian metrics on $L$ and $TX,$ respectively.
+Our main result provides a formula for the average distribution of the exponentially small eigenvalues of the corresponding Dolbeault Laplacians associated to high tensor powers of $L,$ which in physics terminology is a measure of ``tunneling'' of the Dolbeault complex.
+Along the way a new proof of the asymptotics of the induced Quillen metric on the corresponding determinant line is obtained.
 A brief comparison with the tunneling effect for Witten Laplacians and large deviation principles for fermions is also made.

 \curraddr{Mathematical Sciences - Chalmers University of Technology and University of Gothenburg - SE-412 96 Gothenburg, Sweden }

 \keywords{Holomorphic line bundle, determinant bundle and analytic torsion, supersymmetry and quantum mechanics (MSC 2010: 32L05, 58J52, 81Q60)}